gsoft-inc/wl-domain-event-propagation/README.md

 #### Client Side Max Retries Count

+To ensure that messages end up in the Dead Letter Queue, a client-side retry count is required.
+Otherwise, when a message is requeued (released), Event Grid ignores the subscription retry count, and if the event exceeds its time-to-live, it is silently dropped.

-The client side max retries count can be configured by setting the `MaxRetries` property in the `EventGridSubscriptionClientOptions` object.
+It can be configured by setting the `MaxRetries` property in the `EventGridSubscriptionClientOptions`.
 The default value is 3.

-o ensure that messages end up in the Dead Letter Queue, a client-side retry count is required.
-Otherwise, when a message is requeued (released), Event Grid ignores the subscription max retries count, and if the event exceeds its time-to-live, it is silently dropped.

 ## Configure the underlying Event Grid clients options